frobino/karlel_os_test/README.md

 # goals of the project:

 - PORTABILITY: starting from the guide available at http://wiki.osdev.org, develope a simple OS portable between my dev boards.
+Merging material from tutorials at valvers.com

 - KNOWLEDGE OF BARE METAL: understand in details the boot sequence of an embedded system, create my own run time (memory segmentation - boot.s - , placement of segments in memory - linker script -, ...)